 A study from the American Association for Cancer Research found no association between wearing an underwire bra and developing breast cancer.

-It may seem surprising, but men also have breast tissue, and as a result, can develop breast cancer.
+Men also have breast tissue, and as a result, can develop breast cancer.
 However, the disease is less common in men because men’s breast duct cells are less developed than women’s and because they have lower levels of female hormones that can affect breast cell growth.

-While a lump is the most familiar sign of breast cancer, the disease can show itself in other ways.
+While a breast lump is the most familiar sign of breast cancer, the disease can show itself in other ways.
 Other possible signs of breast cancer include:

 Alternatively, a lump doesn’t always indicate cancer.
 In fact, most breast conditions aren’t cancerous, according to the Cancer Society.

 While there is no definitive way to prevent breast cancer, lifestyle adjustments can help reduce your risk.